CriticalPoint/Remove-Steam-Guide-Button-Bind---Disable-Big-Picture-Mode/README.md

   </a>
   <br>
   <br>
-  <h3 align="center" style="color:green">Sorry but I took a break from this as it became more complex.
-I have now finished with the sutomation part, and you can read on to see how to configure the script to automatically run a few seconds after Steam has loaded up</h3>
+  <h3 align="center">Sorry but I took a break from this as it became more complex.
+I have now finished with the automation part, and you can read on to see how to configure the script to automatically run a few seconds after Steam has loaded up</h3>
   <br>
   <br>
   -->
     <p align="center">
-    Annoyed by Steam forcing Big Picture Mode when I press my Xbox Guide button (as you may be too, since you're here), I started about cresating a script that would 'just work' on your Windows PC.
+    Annoyed by Steam forcing Big Picture Mode when I press my Xbox Guide button (as you may be too, since you're here), I started about creating a script that would 'just work' on your Windows PC.
     <br>
     <br>
     I pulled the Steam config apart to find out what's happening, and finally arrived at something that, hopefully, everyone could make use of - a PowerShell script that removes guide button binding at launch (of the Steam Client).
     <br>
     <br>
-    #myFirstRepo - explore the code, decide if it's for you, ask questions, fork, chop, poke, chew it up and/or spit it out - it's yours to do with what you will.
+    #myFirstRepo - explore the code, decide if it's for you, ask questions, fork, chop, poke, chew it up, and/or spit it out - it's yours to do with what you will.
   </p>
 </div>